Claudia-Barrera/Long_ITS_metabarcoding/README.md

 - Have on mind that the installation of the environments will require a space of about 2.3 GB.
 - Please use the [Trial run](#trial-run) below as guidance on how to use the pipeline and what to expect.
 A [Example](/Example/) data is provided for this purpose. ⚠
 - Do not forget to run snakemake using the `--use-conda` flag.
 Otherwise, the environments will not be implemented.
 - Modify the parameters in the [config.yaml](/config.yaml) file before process your own data according to your needs.
-Found more details about it below.
+Found more details below.

 ### 1. Input data